DanMedinaGH/HousingAnalysis_2020-2024/README.md

 ## 📊 Analysis

 ### 1️⃣ How have home prices evolved over time, and how are they affected by mortgage and interest rates?

+### 🔧 Excel Skills Used: Power Query (ETL), PivotTable & PivotChart & Timeline Visualizations

+#### 🧲 Power Query (ETL)

+##### 🧲 Extract
+I first extracted the original kaggle dataset using Power Query.

+##### 🔄 Transform
+Then I performed column profiling to detect irregularities.

+After I performed transformations, this included:
+- Removed unnecessary columns
+- Changed the name of Median_Income to Median_Individual Income
+- Changed numbers to percentages and divided by 100.
+- Multiplied US population by 1000 (truncated in original CSV).

+##### 📥 Load
+Then I loaded the data into Excel.

+#### 🧲 PivotTable, PivotChart, & Timeline Visualizations

+##### 📈 PivotTable and Pivot Chart
+After loading my data I created a PivotTable and PivotChart with data comparing the the Case-Shiller Home Price Index with interest rates and mortgage rates.
+I also added a Timeline so users can filter based on key periods.

+#### 📊 Analysis